liferay/liferay-screens/ios/Documentation/WebContentDisplayScreenlet.md

 The `WebContentDisplayScreenlet` delegates some events to an object that conforms to the `WebContentDisplayScreenletDelegate` protocol.
 This protocol lets you implement the following methods:

 - `- screenlet:onWebContentResponse:`: Called when the web content's HTML is received.
-- `- screenlet:onWebContentDisplayError:`: Called when an error occurs in the process.
+- `- screenlet:onWebContentError:`: Called when an error occurs in the process.
 The `NSError` object describes the error.